From concept to community

 Event Posts

-Each month QRB hosts a social event (beach days, camping trips, skating nights, game nights etc.).
-For each one I created marketing materials across three formats: a primary Instagram post, a story, and a Partiful cover, all from a single composition.
+QRB hosts monthly social events (beach days, camping trips, skating nights, game nights etc.)., for each I created marketing materials in three formats: Instagram feed post, Instagram story, and Partiful cover.

-Most posts started with five minutes of rapid thumbnail sketching before moving the strongest options into Figma, sharing options with the social chair, and refining before posting.
+Most posts started with five minutes of rapid thumbnail sketching before moving the strongest options into Figma, sharing options with the social chair, and refining for each format before posting.
+To ensure successful multi-format design I established core layout for the story post format, with the dimensions of the instagram feed and story post dimensions locked in a visible top layer to ensure I did not get tied to unscalable elements.

 .

-To discover this, I led think-aloud interviews with members, asking them to describe how they would figure out whether to go to a run.
-I recorded every piece of information they mentioned as part of that process.
+To identify what information I would need to communicate I led think-aloud interviews with members, asking them to describe how they would figure out whether to go to a run and how they would get there.

-This produced a frequency-ranked list of what members actually needed (for variables with the same % of mentions I prioritized primacy of mention):
+This produced a frequency-ranked list of what variables members actually needed to know to get to a run (for variables with the same % of mentions I prioritized primacy of mention):

 1. Day and time of run — mentioned by 100% of members